Wuyi Tea 7-In-1 Oolong Sampler

 Broadly speaking, there are two kinds of tea.

 Lightly oxidized teas such as the white tea and green tea are raw and uncooked.
 They are cooling and good for cleaning the system.
-I drink more of them during the spring and winter.
+I drink more of them during the spring and summer.

 Heavily oxidized teas such as the Wuyi oolongs are roasted and cooked.
 They are warming and restorative.
 I drink more of them during the autumn and winter.